gibsjose/rocket/README.md

 ```

 ## Git
-`rocket` can create a local (or remote, see below) `git` repository, complete with a language-specific `.gitignore` and a project-specific `README.md`
+`rocket` can create a local (or remote, see below) `git` repository, complete with a language-specific `.gitignore` and a project-specific `README.md`.

-## GitHub
-`rocket` uses `hub create` to create the new GitHub repository.
-It then runs `git push --set-upstream origin master` to make the first push to the master branch of the remote repository.
+If you supply a `git-remote` in `config.json`, it will also set up that remote to push to, assuming it is a valid remote.

+Finally, if you supply a valid `git-remote` and set `git-push` to `true`, `rocket` will automatically add, commit, and push your initial commit with the base project files.

 ## Credits
 * Generic C and C++ Makefile: [@mbcrawfo](https://github.com/mbcrawfo/GenericMakefile)
-* Generic AVR Makefile
 * Generic Arduino Makefile: [@sudar](https://github.com/sudar/Arduino-Makefile)
-* Generic Python skeleton code
 * Generic `.gitignore` files: [@github](https://github.com/github/gitignore)
 * MIT License template: [@remy](https://github.com/remy/mit-license)